-At Wren Enfield, we will combine our ambition for students to achieve outstanding academic results with an emphasis on developing the skills to help them become accomplished life long learners.
+At Wren Enfield, we combine our ambition for students to achieve outstanding academic results with an emphasis on developing the skills to help them become accomplished life long learners.

 Making sure that students and their parents understand these changes will be an ongoing part of our daily practice.
-As well as talking to students in assemblies and in lessons we will continue to hold information events for parents on curriculum development.
+As well as talking to students in assemblies and in lessons, we will continue to hold information events for parents on curriculum development.
 Updates will also feature regularly in our Newsletters and here on the website.
-We are also keen to ensure that parents have access to the Academy to ask any questions on curriculum change as they arise.
+We are also keen to ensure that parents have access to the Academy to ask any questions on curriculum matters as they arise.
 Parents can post their questions on the website’s Contact section